 Aged 21, Harry was one of the youngest helicopter pilots to serve in the Falklands war.
 Following two tours as a Royal Navy pilot, Harry moved to Asia in 1988 with his wife Kate to work in finance and start a family.
 Surviving a marital crisis, he sold his share of a successful partnership and returned to the UK in 1997.
 After acquiring a 1st class degree in Psychology from Bristol University, he started what has become Britain’s most successful local relationship project, Bristol Community Family Trust, teaching practical relationship skills to thousands of couples.
 He has now been married 25 years and has six children.
+Harry is now Research Director at the Marriage Foundation.

 His writing includes co-authoring two influential family policy papers for the Centre for Social Justice – Breakdown Britain and Breakthrough Britain – writing several high profile research papers, and editing an online international academic book What Works in Relationship Education.
 His two paperback books are Mentoring Marriages and Let’s Stick Together – The Relationship Book for New Parents, both published by Lion Hudson.